Gastrointestinal Pathology Fellowship

 - To become proficient in pathology and diagnosis of non-neoplastic and transplant-related gastrointestinal and liver disease

 The program directors and other GI pathology faculty members with whom the fellow interacts will evaluate the fellow on a semiannual basis.

-Prospective candidates must have completed an ACGME-accredited residency in anatomic pathology, must be board eligible or board certified in Anatomic or Anatomic and Clinical Pathology by the American Board of Pathology, and must be eligible for a medical license to practice in Texas by the beginning of the fellowship.
+Prospective candidates must have completed an ACGME-accredited residency in anatomic pathology, must be board eligible or board certified in anatomic or anatomic and clinical pathology by the American Board of Pathology, and must be eligible for a medical license to practice in Texas by the beginning of the Fellowship Program.

 The salary will be commensurate with the applicant’s level of training.